andbul/typevert/README.md

 -   Mappings - array of rules how to convert one field to another

     ```typescript
-    export class MappingRules {
+    export class MappingRules<SourceField, TargetField, SourceFieldType, TargetFieldType> {
-        source!: string; // Field name from the source object which would be mapped
+        source!: SourceField; // String Field name from the source object which would be mapped
-        target!: string; // Field name from the target object where to map
+        target!: TargetField; // String Field name from the target object where to map
-        default?: any; // Default value if source field is null
+        default?: TargetFieldType; // Default value if source field is null
-        expr?: (x: any) => any; // Expression for manual converting or preparing field
         isCollection?: Boolean = false; // Flag that enables Array.map converting for this field
+        expr?: (x: SourceFieldType) => TargetFieldType; // Expression for manual converting or preparing field
-        converter?: Constructor<Converter<any, any>>; // Converter constructor for nested objects
+        converter?: Constructor<Converter<SourceFieldType, TargetFieldType>>; // Converter constructor for nested objects
     }
     ```

-    Options in mapping rules have priority when evaluating:
+    Options in mapping rules have choice when evaluating:

-    1. Exec converting by `expr`
+    1. Exec converting by `expr` OR
     2. Exec converting by `converter.convert`

-    If one of this options empty, another will be successfully performed.

     Additionally: